ucfopen/Materia-Docs/_administrators/ubuntu-apache-install-guide.md

 ## Install MySQL Server

-Install mysql and run it's secure setup.
-In many production configurations, the mysql server will not be on the same server, so you may be able to skip these steps.
+Install `mysql` and run its secure setup.
+In many production configurations, the MySQL server will not be on the same server, so you may be able to skip these steps.

 ```shell
 $ sudo apt-get install -y mysql-server